-Registration begins December 14.
+Registration for spring begins March 8.
 Click below to register.

 Healthy communities don’t happen by accident.
 That is why the Derby Recreation Commission has committed to assisting the residents of Derby and USD 260 improve their health and well-being.
 Well-being is a positive outcome that is meaningful for people and for many sectors of society, because it tells us that people perceive that their lives are going well.
 Fundamentals of well-being include the following.

 Purpose: Liking what you do each day and being motivated to achieve your goals

 Social: Having supportive relationships and love in your life

 Financial: Managing your economic life to reduce stress and increase security

 Community: Liking where you live, feeling safe and having pride in your community